-I have designed a new online booking system which will go live on Friday 7th August at 4pm.
-It will operate on a first come, first served basis.
+I have designed a new online booking system which is now live.
+It operates on a first come, first served basis.

 - We will ask you to add a note to your booking,stating what materials you need so we canprepare those in advance.

 - Members will be asked to only book a maximum of 2 x 3hr slots per week for the time being.